EliMattingly22/Elimattingly22.github.io/_posts/2020-07-03-Microphone-5-Results-Analysis.md

 </audio>

 I also played with using my oscilloscope to record the audio (USB from the scope to my computer and saving the data in the EasyScope application).
 When I record this way it sounds terrible.
 The scope I was using only has an 8-bit ADC (analog to digital converter), so when you look at the waveforms it is immediately apparent that there is a digitizing error.
-To be continued...

 <audio controls>